×

 The amount of fluid that plunger-assisted gas lift systems can reliably bring to surface continues to increase, says Justin Lake, general manager of plunger lift at Endurance Lift Solutions.
 For high-volume wells, he frequently recommends a two-piece, ball-and-sleeve-style plunger with a huge bypass and flow path that allows it to fall through high-pressure gas quickly and reliably.
 This capability virtually eliminates the need to shut in the well during each cycle, enabling the plunger to complete more cycles and lift more fluid, he says.

-For applications where dry impacts can cause premature plunger failures, the company has introduced a patent-pending unibody dart plunger, which is the first of its kind with no threaded connections on the plunger body, Lake says.
+For applications where dry impacts can cause premature plunger failures, the company has introduced a patent-pending, single-piece dart plunger, which is the first of its kind with no threaded connections on the plunger body, Lake says.
 Eliminating the multithreaded and crimped connections traditionally employed minimizes potential weak points in the plunger, enabling it to run longer.
 A unique adjustable clutch mechanism also contributes to the tool’s long run life, he adds.

 To improve durability, plungers can be treated with boron carbide (B4C) to strengthen their surfaces’ resistance to corrosion, abrasion and mechanical wear, Lake continues.
 In field trials, the treatment has extended the run time of sleeve and dart-style plungers as much as four times, he reports.